OpenConceptLab/ocl_omrs/README.md

 ./manage.py extract_db --concept_limit 10
 ```

+## Submit import using bulk import API
+If using the bulk import API format (see step #3 above), then you can validate and submit your import file using the following commands:

+1. Validate import file:

+    python manage.py import --validate-only --filename=[filename-here]

+2. Submit using bulk import API:

+    python manage.py import --env=production --token=[my-token-here] --filename=[filename-here]

 ## validate_export: OCL Export Validation
 This command compares OCL export files to an OpenMRS concept dictionary stored in MySql.